danielsantander/alien8/kali-linux/EYNTKAM.md

 # use -b option to specify length (in bit size)
 ssh-keygen -b 2048 -t rsa

-# verify ssh key and  passphrase, if successfull it will show you the associated public key else display "load failed".
+# verify ssh key and  passphrase, if successful it will show you the associated public key else display "load failed".
 ssh-keygen -y -f .ssh/id_rsa
 ```